 As you can see, no difference

-I started my Hairburst journey on the 18th October 2020 and will be showing you my results up until the 18th December 2020.
+I started my Hairburst journey on the 18th October 2020 and will be showing you my results for a full 12 months.
 As you will see by my before and after photo below, there’s been no massive difference to the length and thickness of my hair.
-Any slight growth would only be what would’ve normally grown without Hairburst anyway.
+Any slight growth is only what would’ve normally grown naturally without Hairburst anyway.

 UPDATE: I had a very small trim after the 18th December 2020 just to even out the length as you can see there are a lot of broken pieces from the hair extensions I had in.
 Looking at my 6 month after photo my hair is starting to look fuller and thicker.
 Longer?
 Not so much.
 Even then, could this just be natural growth that would’ve happened without Hairburst?